lino-framework/book/docs/specs/tickets.rst

     .. attribute:: rating

-        How the author rates this ticket.
+        How the author rates the work which has been done on this ticket.

     .. attribute:: reporting_type

         An indication about who is going to pay for work on this site.
 See :class:`ReportingTypes`.

-    .. attribute:: site

-        The site this ticket belongs to.
-        You can select only sites you are subscribed to.

 Ticket state
 ============